-Stratford Village Dental Practice located in Newham provides NHS and private dental treatment to patients of all ages.
+Abbey Arms Dental Practice located in Newham provides NHS and private dental treatment to patients of all ages.

-Practice staffing consists of four associate dentists, one specialist dentist, one hygienist, three dental nurses and two receptionists.
+Practice staffing consists of the principal dentist, one associate dentist, two dental nurses and one receptionist.

-The practice manager is the registered manager.
-A registered manager is a person who is registered with the Care Quality Commission to manage the service.
+The principal dentist is registered with the Care Quality Commission (CQC) as an individual.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated Regulations about how the practice is run.